Bestselling bands of the '80s, then and now

-In 2017 AC/DC announced the death of Malcolm Young who had been suffering from dementia.
-Angus Young recently celebrated his 65th birthday and fans still adore his signature moves including the duckwalk and the dying bug.
+In 2017, AC/DC announced the death of Malcolm Young, who had been suffering from dementia.

 [Pictured: Angus Young.]

-Members of the band recently confirmed that they will be re-forming and will launch their first tour in 13 years in 2020.
-Collins, Rutherford, and Banks will be performing shows across the U.K. later in 2020.
+Members of the band launched their first tour in 13 years in 2020.
+Collins, Rutherford, and Banks performed shows across the U.K. in 2020.

 Dire Straits: Then

 The British rock band known as Dire Straits originally featured Mark and David Knopfler, John Illsley, and Pick Withers.
-Their breakout song “Sultans of Swing” was inspired by a mediocre band Mark Knopfler saw in a pub in London.
-When Dire Straits retired in 1992, their album sales topped 120 million and they also earned a few Grammys.
+The group's breakout song "Sultans of Swing" was inspired by a mediocre band Mark Knopfler saw in a pub in London.
+When Dire Straits retired in 1992, the group's album sales topped 120 million and they also earned a few Grammys.

 Dire Straits: Now

-Dire Straits was inducted into the Rock and Roll Hall of Fame in 2018 sans Mark and David Knopfler.
-Mark Knopfler went solo and is involved in a myriad of creative endeavors.
+Dire Straits was inducted into the Rock and Roll Hall of Fame in 2018 sans Mark and David.
+Mark went solo and is involved in a myriad of creative endeavors.